Bruce Laird: 1981–82 season

+Australia lost the 1981 Ashes 3-1.
 Laird earned a recall to the test side for the home series against Pakistan, thanks to a bright start to the 1981/82 Shield season.
 A score of 110 not out and the continuing success of his partnership with Wood, convincing returning captain Greg Chappell to call on him again.

 Laird was picked for the next twelve tests to partner Wood at the top of the batting order.
 They started well against Pakistan averaging 65 runs for the first wicket in the three test series, with a best of 109.

 In the opening test of the summer held at the WACA Ground, Laird was one of seven Western Australians selected in the Australian Test team, alongside Wood, Kim Hughes, Rod Marsh, Bruce Yardley, Dennis Lillee and Terry Alderman.

 It was in the 1981/82 World Series (ODI) Cup that Laird would score his only international century, 117 not out against the West Indies.

-Back in the Test arena, Laird and Wood averaged 43.1 as a partnership, with two century partnerships and six of fifty or more.
-However Australia were not performing well and the selectors wanted changes.
+1982 Tour of New Zealand

+Laird was selected on the 1982 tour of New Zealand which followed at the end of the Australian summer.

+He made 27 in the rain shortened first test, 38 and 39 in the second, and 12 and 31 in the third.